 WordPress has a visual editor that allows you to input and edit written content.
 There is also a theme customizer tool in an overall WYSIWYG environment.
 So, no coding necessary here, either.
 However, in itself, WordPress doesn’t come with a drag-and-drop function.

-To truly master WordPress, you need to become familiar with the customizer, navigation menus, visual post editor functions, etc. Expect a small learning curve with WordPress.
+To truly master WordPress, you need to become familiar with the customizer, navigation menus, visual post editor functions, etc. You can expect a small learning curve with WordPress, but with the assistance of a WordPress AI website builder, this learning curve is significantly reduced as the AI simplifies customization and design processes.

 When creating a website, its design and layout are among its most important factors.
 This directly impacts your website’s user experience.